 Gabriel has worked as a researcher for the novelists E.L.
-Doctorow, Peter Carey and Jonathan Franzen.
-He was nominated for a New American Voices Award and is the recipient of a K. Blundell Trust Award from the British Academy of Authors, a Hertog Fellowship and the Miriam Weinberg Richter Award.
-He was also the editor of With a Little Help From Our Friends, an anthology of creative writing that contains work personally selected by thirty-six writers, including Salman Rushdie, Sharon Olds, Junot Diaz, Deborah Eisenberg and Michael Cunningham.
+Doctorow, Peter Carey (Parrot & Olivier in America) and Jonathan Franzen (Freedom).
+He was nominated for a New American Voices Award and is the recipient of a K. Blundell Trust Award from the Society of Authors, a Hertog Fellowship and the Miriam Weinberg Richter Award.
+He was also the editor of the short-run, boutique publication With a Little Help From Our Friends, an anthology of creative writing that contains favorite extracts and short pieces selected by thirty-six writers, including Salman Rushdie, Sharon Olds, Junot Diaz, Deborah Eisenberg and Michael Cunningham.

-After graduating from Oxford University with a B.A. in English, Gabriel moved to New York City to work as a freelance reporter and editor.
-He published feature articles, interviews, and also a bi-weekly digest of news on Africa, primarily in newspapers and magazines serving African American, Latino/a, Caribbean and other diasporic community readerships, such as The New York Amsterdam News, The Haitian Times and The Michigan Citizen.
+After graduating from Oxford University with a B.A. in English, Gabriel moved to New York City where he began his career as a reporter and editor.
+He lives in New York City.